/blog/can_protocol

 A high-speed CAN network is a shared bus: every node connects through a transceiver, while the two ends of the main line are terminated.

-A high-speed CAN network normally uses two wires:
+A high-speed CAN network normally uses a differential pair:

 • CAN High, abbreviated as CAN_H;